icecoffin/MementoFM/README.md

 ## Screenshots
 <img src="Screenshots/screen_1.png" width="280"> <img src="Screenshots/screen_2.png" width="280"> <img src="Screenshots/screen_3.png" width="280">

+(Originally there were also photos of the artists but then Last.fm started to return placeholders instead of actual photos.
+Turns out they don't allow to use those photos anymore.)

 ## Running the app
 You'll need a Last.fm API key in order to run this app.
 Here's how you obtain it: